Heavy-Tailed NGG Mixture Models: Introduction

 The remainder of this paper unfolds as follows.
-In Section~\ref{sect:the_model}, we study the tails of the Pitman--Yor process and construct two classes of heavy-tailed Pitman--Yor mixture models.
-In Section~\ref{sect:extensions} we expand the proposed toolbox to the multivariate setting as well as to a conditional framework.
+In Section~\ref{sect:the_model}, we study the tails of the NGG process and construct two classes of heavy-tailed NGG mixture models.
+In Section~\ref{sect:extensions}, we expand the proposed toolbox to the multivariate setting as well as to a conditional framework.
 Section~\ref{simulation} illustrates the performance of the proposed methods and reports the main findings of our numerical studies.
 An application of the proposed methods to a neuroscience case study is given in Section~\ref{application}.
-Finally, in Section~\ref{discussion} we present closing remarks.
-Proofs are available in the Appendix, and further technical details and supporting numerical evidence can be found in the online supporting information; the R~package~\texttt{pityoR}, available from the supporting information, implements instances of the methods proposed herein.
+Finally, in Section~\ref{discussion}, we present closing remarks.
+Proofs are available in the Appendix, and further technical details and supporting numerical evidence can be found in the online supplementary material; the R~package~\texttt{NGGR}, available from the supplementary material, implements instances of the methods proposed herein.